salrashid123/iap_identity_platform_backend_services/README.md

 ---

-At this point, you have setup IAP running on Google's Loadbalancer in several modes:  either you alrady deployed an application on GCP or you just exposed an applicaton on-prem but want to use IAP or just want to use IAP for an exclusively on-prem application.
+At this point, you have setup IAP running on Google's Loadbalancer in several modes:  either you already deployed an application on GCP or you just exposed an application on-prem but want to use IAP or just want to use IAP for an exclusively on-prem application.
 In all cases, you own and control your users identity provider.